When you dock at Jones Island, your welcoming committee wagon may include otters and deer.

 Among the most enchanting of the San Juan Islands, Jones Island Marine State Park is the place to let your heart and feet wander.
 Your wheels can wander too, as the paved trail through the park’s interior meets ADA standards.

 Enjoy a hike on the island’s perimeter.
 Check out cliff-side campsites (first come, first served) and picnic tables with million-dollar views of Spieden Island.
 Pitch a tent and settle in, or keep exploring.
-Look for elusive cacti, or check out a book from the informal “Jones Island Public Library,” located in one of the restrooms.
+Look for elusive cacti, or check out a book from the informal “Jones Island Public Library,” that's located in one of the restrooms.

 Accessible only by boat, Jones Island Marine State park is a 188-acre marine camping park with 25,000 feet of saltwater shoreline on the San Juan channel.
 The park provides mooring buoys on two coves, a dock, an ADA trail, a Cascadia Marine Trail campsite and 24 primitive campsites.